rbtcollins/bitnami-docker/gke/wordpress/README.md

 ### MariaDB slave pod and service

 Next we setup the MariaDB slave pods and service.
 The slave pods will connect to the master service and replicate the Wordpress database.

-The `mariadb-slave-controller.yml` config file describes the slave pods and specifies 3 replicas.
+The `mariadb-slave-controller.yml` config file describes the slave pods and specifies 3 replicas with the label `name=mariadb-slave`.

-> **Note**": You should change the value of the `MARIADB_PASSWORD`, `MARIADB_REPLICATION_PASSWORD` and `MARIADB_MASTER_PASSWORD` env variables with the ones specified in `mariadb-master-controller.yml`
+> **Note**: You should change the value of the `MARIADB_PASSWORD`, `MARIADB_REPLICATION_PASSWORD` and `MARIADB_MASTER_PASSWORD` env variables with the ones specified in `mariadb-master-controller.yml`

 To create the pod: